Aspirant Middle Manager Programme (AMMP)

 Course Content and Format

-The AMMP offers a blend of virtual group sessions and individual support to prepare participants for middle management roles:
+The AMMP offers a blend of virtual group sessions and individual support to prepare participants for middle management roles.
+This is an online, non-accredited programme.
+Participants will receive an attendance certificate.
+Sessions include:

-• Learning Objectives and Exposure: Aspirants will work with their employer and the Institute of Public Care to set learning objectives and plan how to gain more exposure to middle management experiences.
+• Learning Objectives and Exposure: Aspirants will work with their employer and the Institute of Public Care to set learning objectives (3 hours in total) and plan how to gain more exposure to middle management experiences.

-• Development Support Sessions: The programme includes four half-day virtual sessions, each running from 9:30 am to 1:00 pm, on the following dates:
+• Development Support Sessions: The programme includes four half-day virtual sessions, each running from 9:30 am to 1:00 pm (16 hours in total), on the following dates:

-• Mentoring Sessions: Participants will receive four mentoring sessions from a senior manager in another local authority, providing guidance and insight into the responsibilities and challenges of middle management.
+• Mentoring Sessions: Participants will receive four mentoring sessions (6 hours in total) from a senior manager in another local authority, providing guidance and insight into the responsibilities and challenges of middle management.

 • Peer Learning Network: Aspirants will have the opportunity to engage in a peer learning network during the programme and continue benefiting from this network beyond the programme’s duration.